awsdocs/aws-config-developer-guide/doc_source/evaluate-config.md

 By using AWS Config to evaluate your resource configurations, you can assess how well your resource configurations comply with internal practices, industry guidelines, and regulations\.

-For regions that support AWS Config rules, see [AWS Config Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#awsconfig_region) in the *Amazon Web Services General Reference*\.
+For regions that support AWS Config rules, see [AWS Config Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/awsconfig.html) in the *Amazon Web Services General Reference*\.

-You can create up to 150 AWS Config rules per region in your account\.
-For more information, see [AWS Config Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_config) in the *Amazon Web Services General Reference*\.
+You can create up to 250 AWS Config rules per region in your account\.
+For more information, see [AWS Config Limits](https://docs.aws.amazon.com/config/latest/developerguide/configlimits.html)\.

 You can also create custom rules to evaluate additional resources that AWS Config doesn't yet record\.
 For more information, see [Evaluating Additional Resource Types](evaluate-config_develop-rules_nodejs.md#creating-custom-rules-for-additional-resource-types)\.